-For standard roll-to-roll systems, the max width that can be worked is 1800 mm.
+For standard roll-to-roll systems, the maximum width that can be worked is 1800 mm.
 There are also solutions with higher widths such as 2400 mm, 2800 mm or more.

-1) No particular skill experience of the operator is required.
+a) No particular skill experience of the operator is required.

 c) All the sizes DX / SX and SX / DX are obtained through the development software supplied with the machine.

-4) The excavation times are short, depending on the number of excavations, usually between 20 and 70-80 sec. for each pair of insoles.
+e) The excavation times are short, depending on the number of excavations, usually between 20 and 70-80 sec. for each pair of insoles.

 Yes, they can.

-The optoelectronic dynamical focusing devices, accompanying the systems, enable marking of surfaces that are not perfectly level, thus ensuring uniformity (within 6-7 mm of depth of focus), though not geometric correspondence, as the drawing is projected.
+The optoelectronic dynamical focusing devices, accompanying the systems, enable marking of surfaces that are not perfectly flat, thus ensuring uniformity (within 6-7 mm of depth of focus), though not geometric correspondence, as the drawing is projected.

 Marking of three-dimensional objects, that can be placed on a horizontal support, can be worked by the BX Multiaxes system.

-Starting from a known 3D surface and a graphic pattern, BX Multiaxes spreads the drawing on the surface, through a sequence of parts of drawing and axes (X, Y, f) movements, so as to obtain a complete marking.
+Starting from a known 3D surface and a graphic pattern, BX Multiaxes spreads the drawing on the surface, through a sequence of parts of drawing and axes (X, Y, f) movements, to obtain a complete marking.

 No, it cannot.
 In consideration of the type of material, the laser is only suitable for surface or deep marking.

-On an average, sheep and goat leather measuring about 70X70 cm can be drilled ‘all over’ in about 3-4 minutes.
-Mid-calf leather measuring about 110X180 cm can be drilled “all over” in about 3-4 minutes, 10-15 minutes.
+On an average, sheep and goat leather measuring about 70×70 cm can be drilled ‘all over’ in about 3-4 minutes.
+Mid-calf leather measuring about 110×180 cm can be drilled “all over” in about 10-15 minutes.

-Methods range from light brushing to special industrial cleaning with chemical agents (similar to those used in dry-cleaners) to drum treatment, above all when colouring of the surface treated is necessary (for instance with hair-on hides, where marking is carried out with selective removal of hair.
+Methods range from light brushing to special industrial cleaning with chemical agents (similar to those used in dry-cleaners) to drum treatment, above all when colouring of the treated surface is necessary (for instance with hair-on hides, where marking is carried out with selective removal of hair.
 Colour is absorbed by ‘skin’ and not by hair, thus the two-colour effect is determined).

 No, it does not.
 The laser is a physical process that removes material instead of adding it.